Skip to content

 “SkillsUSA is a great opportunity for young machinists,” said Aiple.
 “This country has to prepare employees for the future.
 We need machinists.”

 As a sponsor of SkillsUSA and Global Partner for WorldSkills, Mastercam provides personnel who work behind the scenes and on the scene to help ensure that events run smoothly.
-Throughout the series of competitions, resellers are onsite to offer technical support, serve as judges—whatever is needed.
+Throughout the series of competitions, Channel Partner are onsite to offer technical support, serve as judges—whatever is needed.
 Teams that use Mastercam are confident knowing that CAD/CAM experts are ready to advise and troubleshoot.
 If unforeseen circumstances arise, help is immediate.
 When a participant’s computer crashed during the California state competition, for example, Aiple lent the student his laptop and she was able to complete her part programming.

 “Every second counts,” said Graham Hargreaves, CCCS Marketing Manager.
 “Reseller support gives students, beyond their developed skillset, the best fighting chance to succeed in these competitions.
 It’s really important that Mastercam is involved in SkillsUSA—it’s the future of manufacturing.
 We want to make sure that students are trained, knowledgeable, and can compete to the best of their abilities.
 Ideally, they will transfer these skills to lucrative careers in manufacturing.”

-Through its reseller network, Mastercam provides free technical support to SkillsUSA CNC participants, and six-month timed licenses of the Mastercam Educational Suite with Multiaxis are offered at no cost.
+Through its Channel Partner network, Mastercam provides free technical support to SkillsUSA CNC participants, and six-month timed licenses of the Mastercam Educational Suite with Multiaxis are offered at no cost.
 The support continues at the global level.
 Aiple will assist Kaden Stanczyk, who was chosen to represent the United States in CNC Milling at the 2024 WorldSkills Competition in Lyon, France.
 Stanczyk is a precision machining student from Mid-State Technical College, Rapids, Wisconsin.

 “I am training the Wisconsin CNC milling competitor who is going to WorldSkills in September,” Aiple said.
 “I am showing him tips and tricks, strategies, and how to choose the right Mastercam toolpaths and parameters.
 I really enjoy being a mentor for WorldSkills because this competition changed my life.
 It led to great opportunities.”

-Another Mastercam Reseller lending a hand to young programmers and machinists in the Western states is MLC CAD Systems, LLC (Sandy, Utah).
+Another Mastercam Channel Partner lending a hand to young programmers and machinists in the Western states is MLC CAD Systems, LLC (Sandy, Utah).
 The company was heavily involved in planning and coordinating Utah’s state competition, which was held in March at Mountainland Technical College, Lehi.
 Executing the successful event was a true team effort.
 Utah schools, local industry, and the MLC CAD team appreciate the experience and results of their collaboration.

 “It was so fun to work hand-in-hand with educators, students, and our machining community,” said Patrik Warren, Mastercam sales and applications, MLC CAD Systems LLC.
 “Our local NUNTMA (Northern Utah Chapter, National Tooling and Machining Association) group really stepped up to develop all of the material for the event as well as coordinate the competition.
 They held meetings to discuss the process and develop the projects and got buy-in from local machine shops.
 Many chapter members donated their time to serve as judges for the competition.”